-The South Pole Telescope (SPT) is a 10-meter telescope located at the geographic South Pole as part of the Amundsen-Scott Research Station.
-SPT is used to observe the sky at microwave frequencies, with the goal of making deep and high-resolution measurements of the cosmic microwave background (CMB); it is currently equipped with the SPT-3G receiver, the third camera to be deployed on the telescope.
-SPT-3G is in its third year of surveying a 1,500 deg2 field of the CMB, using a polarization-sensitive tri-chroic focal plane with 16,000 detectors [1].
-The detectors are bolometric transition-edge sensors (TES): metal films held at sub-Kelvin temperatures in the transition between normal and superconducting states [2].
+The South Pole Telescope (SPT) is a 10-m telescope located at the geographic South Pole as part of the Amundsen-Scott Research Station.
+SPT is used to observe the sky at microwave frequencies, with the goal of making deep and high-resolution measurements of the cosmic microwave background (CMB); it is currently equipped with the third-generation South Pole Telescope (SPT-3G) receiver, the third camera to be deployed on the telescope.
+SPT-3G is in its third year of surveying a 1500 deg field of the CMB, using a polarization-sensitive tri-chroic focal plane with 16,000 detectors.
+The detectors are bolometric transition-edge sensors (TES): metal films held at sub-Kelvin temperatures in the transition between normal and superconducting states.
 TES detectors convert depositions of incident power to variations in the resistance of the film; these variations are sensed by applying a voltage bias across the TES and measuring the resulting current through the circuit.
-This methodology is sufficiently sensitive to detect O(10 aW) fluctuations in deposited power.
-TES devices have been the standard for the past three generations of SPT receivers, and are common throughout the field of CMB instrumentation, in part because they operate at or near the photon noise limit.
+This methodology is sufficiently sensitive to detect O (10 aW) fluctuations in deposited power.
+TES devices have been the standard for the past three generations of SPT receivers and are common throughout the field of CMB instrumentation, in part because they operate at or near the photon noise limit.
 For this reason, each generation of receiver for SPT has improved sensitivity primarily by increasing the number of TES devices operated simultaneously, and SPT-3G observes the sky with an order of magnitude more detectors than SPTpol, decommissioned in 2017.

 One of the enabling technologies for increasing focal plane size is the multiplexed readout, which allows multiple TES detectors to be operated with a shared set of electronics.
 Without multiplexing, detector numbers would be constrained by cryogenic cooling limitations and the cost of the readout system.
 As detector numbers increase, improvements to multiplexing technology are necessary.
-A multiplexing readout system includes both room-temperature signal processing electronics and cryogenic analog electronics, and is characterized by the number of detectors that can be operated as a single module of shared electronics (the multiplexing factor or "mux factor").
+A multiplexing readout system includes both room-temperature signal processing electronics and cryogenic analog electronics and is characterized by the number of detectors that can be operated as a single module of shared electronics (the multiplexing factor or "mux factor").
 SPT-3G employs a 68x mux design that is conceptually based on the 16x mux system of SPTpol, but extended to accommodate higher multiplexing.

-Electrical models used to design and forecast the performance of SPT-3G were derived from the 16x mux predecessors, and make a number of approximations or assumptions that are no longer valid in the higher mux factor regime.
+Electrical models used to design and forecast the performance of SPT-3G were derived from the 16x mux predecessors and make a number of approximations or assumptions that are no longer valid in the higher mux factor regime.
 Consequently, achieved electrical crosstalk and readout noise performance are worse than expected.
-Despite this, performance remains either within target requirements (in the case of crosstalk), or sufficient with respect to target scientific analysis (in the case of elevated readout noise).
+Despite this, performance remains either within target requirements (in the case of crosstalk) or sufficient with respect to target scientific analysis (in the case of elevated readout noise).
 The performance difference from expectation indicates an incomplete understanding of the system dynamics, which we seek to correct with the model updates presented here.
-In Section 2 we give a description of the readout system that highlights relevant non-idealities.
-In Section 3 we derive updated analytic forms for the crosstalk in such systems.
-In Section 4 we present the improved noise model alongside measurements from SPT-3G, as well as descriptions of two new mechanisms relevant to accurately modeling SPT-3G readout noise.
-These mechanisms are explored in more detail in Sections 5 and 6.
+In Sec.
+2, we give a description of the readout system that highlights relevant nonidealities.
+In Sec.
+4, we derive updated analytic forms for the crosstalk in such systems.
+In Sec.
+5, we present the improved noise model alongside measurements from SPT-3G, as well as descriptions of two new mechanisms relevant to accurately modeling SPT-3G readout noise.
+These mechanisms stem from a previously unmodeled output filter (Sec.
+6) and a capacitive current path that generates feedback-mediated noise (Sec.
+7).
 Results from this updated set of models are being used to inform specific design choices to improve existing instruments using this technology and future instruments such as the LiteBIRD space telescope.